-- Financial procedures and regulations are documented, implemented and up to date.
-Additional policies/procedures required under the THEA Code of Governance for Institutes of Technology 2018 are currently being documented and will be in place by 31st August 2019. - Clearly defined capital investment control guidelines. - Formal management controls and checks including segregation of duties and sample checking of invoices and payments. - Procurement procedures to ensure compliance with current procurement rules and guidelines which have been communicated to all staff.
-Matters arising regarding controls over procurement are highlighted under weaknesses in internal control. - An Anti-Fraud Policy. - Disposal of asset procedures which have been communicated to all staff. - Processes to facilitate compliance with Guidelines on Achieving Value for Money in Public Expenditure. - Procedures and systems to facilitate compliance with all relevant taxation laws.
+- Financial procedures and regulations are documented and implemented.
+The remaining additional procedures required for the THEA Code of compliance will be completed by Q1 -2021. - Clearly defined capital investment control guidelines.
+Procedures will be reviewed and updated as necessary by end of Q1 2021. - Formal management controls and checks including segregation of duties and sample checking of invoices and payments. - Procurement procedures to ensure compliance with current procurement rules and guidelines which have been communicated to all staff.
+Matters arising regarding controls over procurement are highlighted under weaknesses in internal control. - An Anti-Fraud Policy. - Disposal of asset procedures which have been communicated to all staff. - Processes to facilitate compliance with Guidelines on Achieving Value for Money in Public Expenditure. - · Procedures and systems to facilitate compliance with all relevant taxation laws.

-Monitoring the effectiveness of the internal control system:
+Monitoring the effectiveness of the Internal control system:

-- An Audit and Risk Committee, with clear terms of reference is in place which deals with significant control issues and receives the reports of the internal and external auditors. - An outsourced Internal Audit function.
+- An Audit and Risk Committee, with clear terms of reference, which deals with significant control issues and receives the reports of the internal and external auditors. - An outsourced Internal Audit function.
 The Internal audit plan is approved by the Audit and Risk Committee annually.
 The plan takes account of areas of potential risk identified in a risk assessment exercise carried out with management at the start of the current planning cycle.
 Reports are provided to the Audit and Risk Committee on assignments carried out.
 The Audit and Risk Committee receives regular reports on the status of issues raised.